ShigekiKarita/torchain/README.md

 First of all, you need to know "Kaldi terms".
 See http://kaldi-asr.org/doc/glossary.html

+misc:
+- "alignment" is a HMM predicted (1-best) phoneme for each input frame on one utterance
+- "lattice" is a directed acyclic graph (DAG) generating (N-best) recogniton hypotheses per one utterance.
+See http://kaldi-asr.org/doc/lattices.html
+- "tree" is a set of decision tree diagrams for clustering phonemes.
+See http://kaldi-asr.org/doc/tree_externals.html
+- "b" of tri2b has no special meaning. "tri2a" was a kind of "tri2b" without LDA+MLLT but its alignments were not used for subsequent-pass AMs.
+- "nosp" refers to the dictionary before silence probabilities and pronunciation probabilities are added
+- LDA, MLLT and SAT are feature/speaker adaptation methods
+- HCLG.fst (H: HMM, C: context, L: lexicon (dictionary), G: grammer (LM)) http://kaldi-asr.org/doc/graph.html

 #### In WSJ

 - We refer to `egs/wsj/s5/run.sh` as a baseline recipe for the chain model